deannagran/vessel-viewer/README.md

 ## Getting Started
+To get started, make a copy of this template repo for your project team.
-This project holds both the client application and the server application, so there will be node modules in multiple places.
-First, run `npm install` from the root.
-After this, you will run `cd server && npm install` and `cd client && npm install` from the root.
+Since this project will hold both the client application and the server application, there will be node modules in two different places.
+First, run `npm install` and `npm install nodemailer` from the root.
+After this, you will run `cd server && npm install and cd client && npm install` from the root.

-Then you will want to create a config.js file in `/server/config` which will contain the MongoDB URI and JSONWebToken password.
-This file will be ignored by git so your credentials will be kept safe.
+Then you will want to create a config.js file in /server/config which will contain the MongoDB URI and JSONWebToken password.
+This file will be ignored by git, so your credentials will be kept safe.

-This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
-For more information on deploying to heroku reference the extra resources at the bottom of this file.
+As the application grows, you may want to add or modify existing functions.
+You can find all of the components that we created to set up the website in /client/src/views and /server/mail.
+Accordingly, in /server/routes/userRouter, you can find all the URLs that the HTTPS requests are routed to.

 ## Available Scripts